-Focusing and aiming correctly isn’t a skill reserved for astronomy – it’ll be useful in any situation where you need to use your binoculars.
+Focusing and aiming binoculars correctly isn’t reserved for astronomy.
+These tips will be useful in any situation where you need to use binoculars.

 The main focus ring is in the centre of the binoculars.
 It focuses both eyepieces.